emarkland00/address-format/README.md

 ## What is this repository for ##

-This repo holds our development for the address format API.
+This repo holds the development for the address format API.

 ## Why did you create this? ##